Here are the top 3 reasons to Become a VA Mom, plus some questions to help guide your decision to become a VA.

 I began offering free services until I felt comfortable with charging people.
 I felt I needed to get more experience before I was “good enough” to get paid for my services.
 It’s the way my brain and emotions worked at the time and I did get a few free clients and gained the courage with the experience, and then got my first client as soon as I started advertising my VA business.

 Do you have family or friends that support your business idea?
 No?
 Well not many VA’s actually do at the beginning.
 So no worries there!
 You can reach out to other VA’s who are just starting out and support each other.
 Most family and friends start supporting you when you are actually bringing in the paychecks, and then they want to learn how so they can do it. (haha)

 If you are the lucky one to have your husband or friends supporting your business start-up let them know how you are doing and when you get your first client, they will want to celebrate with you!
 Cherish that support!

 Do You Have Enough Money Rolling In While You Start Your VA Business?

 Don’t quit your job until you have at least a couple clients.
-If you are not working it may be the best time to start it.
+But, if you are already not working it may be the best time to start it.

-I would say maternity leave or medical leave are the best times to decide to set up your new business idea and get clients and money coming in before your leave is over and the money stops.
+I would say maternity leave, medical leave, or 2020, are the best times to decide to set up your new business idea and get clients and money coming in before your leave is over and the money stops.
 Or if you are a stay at home mom that wants to start earning a few hundred to help support the family and pay some bills off, that’s a great time to start your VA business up.

 But don’t jump into your VA business without a financial plan to be able to pay bills and not lose your house.
 If you need to work a job while you set up your business that is perfectly ok and you will still make it happen.

-Get steps to take to start your VA business in the Become A VA Mom Guide.
-It has everything I wrote above plus steps and tips on how to start your VA business right now.
+Get more steps to take to start your VA business in the Become A VA Mom Guide.
+It has everything I wrote above plus more steps and tips on how to start your VA business.